 Eq. \eqref{eq-gen-dis-vec} can be put in the following simplified form.

-Equation \eqref{eq-gen-dis-vec-sim} is the vector form of the dispersion relation for neutrino-driven MHD waves, coupled to two flavor oscillations, in rotating magnetoplasmas that interact with the streaming neutrino beam.
-So far we have considered the wave propagation vector in an arbitrary direction with respect to the static magnetic field.
+Equation \eqref{eq-gen-dis-vec-sim} is the vector form of the dispersion relation for neutrino-driven MHD waves, coupled to two-flavor oscillations, in rotating magnetoplasmas that interact with the streaming neutrino beam.
+So far, we have considered wave propagation in an arbitrary direction relative to the static magnetic field.
 Next, without loss of any generality, we assume the wave propagation vector in the $xz$-plane and the angular velocity in the $yz$-plane (See Fig.~\ref{fig1-diag}), i.e., $\mathbf{k}=(k \sin\theta, 0, k \cos\theta)$ and $\mathbf{\Omega}=(0, \Omega_r \cos \lambda, \Omega_r \sin\lambda)$, where $\Omega_r$ is the rotational frequency.
 With these assumptions, Eq. \eqref{eq-gen-dis-vec-sim} gives three homogeneous linear equations for the perturbed velocity components $U_{x1}$, $U_{y1}$, and $U_{z1}$.
 Looking for the nonzero solutions of them, we obtain the following linear dispersion relation for neutrino-driven MHD waves in rotating magnetoplasmas.

 In the absence of the Coriolis force, or the rotational effect (the term proportional to $\Omega_r$), Eq. \eqref{eq-dis-xzplane} reduces to the same dispersion relation as in Ref. \cite{chatterjee2023neutrino}.
 Also, by disregarding the effects of neutrino flavor oscillations and the Coriolis force, one can recover the same dispersion relation as in Ref. \cite{haas2017instabilities}.
 Thus, Eq. \eqref{eq-dis-xzplane} generalizes and advances the previous works \cite{haas2017instabilities,chatterjee2023neutrino}.
 From Eq. \eqref{eq-dis-xzplane}, we also note that while the first factor of the first term on the left side corresponds to shear Alfv{\'e}n waves, the second factor gives rise to slow and fast oblique magnetosonic modes.
-It is also interesting to observe that the shear Alfv{\'e}n and oblique magnetosonic waves get coupled and they are modified by the presence of the term proportional to $\Omega_r$ due to fluid rotation in the $yz$-plane, i.e., obliquely to the external magnetic field.
+It is also interesting to observe that the shear Alfv{\'e}n and oblique magnetosonic waves become coupled and modified by the presence of the term proportional to $\Omega_r$ due to fluid rotation in the $yz$-plane, i.e., obliquely to the external magnetic field.
 In the absence of the fluid rotation or the Coriolis force, or if, in particular, $\lambda=0$, i.e., the fluid rotational axis is perpendicular to the magnetic field, the shear Alfv{\'e}n and oblique magnetosonic waves become decoupled.
 Their dispersion relations, respectively, are given by